united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/managingthesystem.md

 #### Access the RedPanda Console

-The RedPanda Console, used for managing the message broker, can be accessed at:
+The RedPanda Console, used for managing the Kafka broker, can be accessed at:

 ```text
 http://<instance-ip-address>:8090